Primacin (Primaquine Phosphate)

 - Rash

-- Itching of the skin
+- Itching

 Seek immediate medical attention if you experience:

-- Dark-coloured urine
+- Dark-colored urine

 - Irregular heartbeat or slow heart rate

-- Feeling tired, weak, confused or sick
+- Feeling tired, weak, confused, or sick

-- Pale or bluish hue to your skin
+- Pale or bluish skin

 - Shortness of breath